-- At least ninety (90) credits hours or their equivalent from an accredited institution. - A minimum of 2.50 General Grade Point Average (GGPA).\ - A minimum of 54 credit-hours as listed in the catalog in specific courses, approved with a Grade Point Average (GPA) of 2.50 or greater. - An academic average score of 300 or better in the Optometry Admissions Test (OAT). \\ - An interview. - \ Candidates with a GGPA below 2.50 but with a RGPA greater than 2.50 in specific required courses may also be considered for admission provided that it is granted by the Dean of the School. - \\ As an alternate option on OAT scores admission criteria, the School may consider candidates with an average score of 290 or higher in total science and reading comprehension combined.
-In special circumstances, the Dean of the School may reserve the right to consider for admission candidates with an average score of 280 or higher in total science and reading comprehension combined.
+- At least ninety (90) credits hours or their equivalent from an accredited institution. - A minimum of 2.50 General Grade Point Average (GGPA). - A minimum of 54 credit-hours as listed in the catalog in specific courses, approved with a Grade Point Average (GPA) of 2.50 or greater. - Scores on the Optometry Admissions Test (OAT).
+The Graduate Record Examinations (GRE) may be accepted in lieu of or in addition to the OAT. - An interview.